Over 17.93 crore hypertension screenings done at 1,17,440 AB-HWCs as on Mar 31: Health Ministry | Business

 Over 17.93 crore hypertension screenings have been done as on March 31 at 1,17,440 Ayushman Bharat-Health and Wellness Centres (AB-HWCs) operationalised across the country, according to government data.

-It said over 1.02 crore wellness sessions have been held at 1,17,440 centres as on March 31.
-Besides, 2.34 crore teleconsultations were conducted through HCWs e-Sanjeevani portal.
+Over 1.02 crore wellness sessions have been held at 1,17,440 centres as on March 31.
+Besides, 2.34 crore teleconsultations were conducted through HCWs e-Sanjeevani portal, the report said.

 The Union government is committed to the establishment of 1,50,000 AB-HWCs by December 2022, Mandaviya said He chaired the 4th anniversary celebrations of Ayushman Bharat-Health and Wellness Centres (AB-HWCs) through a video conference on Saturday with more than 1 lakh AB-HWCs, state health ministers, senior officials of all states and UTs, healthcare workers from various hospitals and development partners.